anvi-red/autonomous-turtlebot/README.md

 # autonomous-turtlebot

 Autonomous frontier-based exploration for TurtleBot3 using ROS2 and Nav2.
-The robot maps an unknown environment from scratch — no teleoperation, no pre-built map — by detecting unexplored regions, clustering them, and sending navigation goals until the space is fully mapped.
+The robot maps an unknown environment from scratch by detecting unexplored regions, clustering them, and sending navigation goals in a loop until the space is mapped

 **Test results (10 runs, turtlebot3_world, randomized spawn locations):**
 | Metric | Result |